 The materials, which have seldom been used in kitchens, present a clean but raw appearance.
 The kitchen comes in two variants: sawn smoked oak and sawn natural oak.
 For a thoroughly personalized kitchen you can add your own mix of materials to create the your own visual expression.

 The all-natural materials have been selected for their durability and reaction to wear.
 The pieces will patinate beautifully, and will continue to change, particularly in areas of constant wear.

 Fronts and handles

 SURFACE by Norm Architects comes in two variants: sawn smoked oak and sawn natural oak.
 The fronts come without handles and have a 13/64" × 13/64" edge on the back.
 It’s possible to buy handles in four different variants; burnished copper, brass, black coated steel, and stainless steel.
 We recommend handles for integrated appliances, but you can always choose handles as an alternative to a push system for all your fronts.

 The fronts are veneered on the front and back, and the same wood is used on the solid edges.
 The doors are wax-coated.

-Norm Architects recommends a 25/32" countertop in fiber concrete or solid, smoked oak.
+Norm Architects recommends a 25/32" countertop in solid oak.
 The price of your countertop depends on the size, cuts and whether you need a sink etc. Hence, we prefer a hand drawing and exact specifications of your needs before we give you a price.

 Cover panels, inserts and toe kicks

 Norm Architects recommends using cover panels and toe kicks in the same finish as the fronts.
 SURFACE is available in sawn cut natural oak veneer or sawn cut smoked oak veneer variants.

 It is not possible to change the colors on the fronts.
 Instead, the elements can be combined for different expressions.
 A mix of cabinet fronts and doors made of different materials will create a unique expression.